Ileostomy: Other options

 In some patients with Crohn's disease, a procedure called an ileoanal anastomosis is done if the disease affects the entire colon and rectum, but leaves the anus unaffected.
 In this procedure, the entire large intestine and rectum is surgically removed, and the ileum is then stitched to the anus to allow fecal matter to go through the ileum just as it did when the patient had a large intestine.
 This procedure requires a temporary loop ileostomy to allow the anastomosis to heal.
 With lifestyle adjustments, those who have had this procedure for their Crohn's disease can resume normal bowel movements without artificial appliances.
-However, there is always the possibility of disease relapse, as Crohn’s can affect mouth to anus.
+However, there is always the possibility of disease relapse, as Crohn's can affect mouth to anus.

-Since the late 1970s an increasingly popular alternative to an ileostomy has been the Barnett continent intestinal reservoir (or BCIR).
-The formation of this pouch (made possible through a procedure first pioneered by Dr. Nils Kock in 1969), involves the creation of an internal reservoir which is formed using the ileum and connecting it through the abdominal wall in a very similar fashion to a standard "Brooke" ileostomy.
+Since the late 1970s, an increasingly popular alternative to an ileostomy has been the Barnett continent intestinal reservoir (or BCIR).
+The formation of this pouch (made possible through a procedure first pioneered by Nils Kock in 1969), involves the creation of an internal reservoir which is formed using the ileum and connecting it through the abdominal wall in a very similar fashion to a standard "Brooke" ileostomy.
 The BCIR procedure should not be confused with a J-pouch, which is also an ileal reservoir, but is connected directly to the anus—after removal of the colon and rectum—avoiding the need for subsequent use of external appliances.
 Because continent ileostomies can cause problems and may need redoing, they are not often done.
 However, continent ileostomies can be considered depending on surgeon experience, patient characteristics, and other factors.